MR-Marsden/Game-Theory-and-Adversarial-Search/README.md

 ## How to Run:

-Each folder contains a Windows batch file (.bat) to compile and run the C++ programs.
+Each folder contains a Windows batch file (.bat) to compile and run the C++ programs in the command line.
 An example is shown below:

 ```
 minimax.bat